tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 #### 2011

 * WWE comes to Poland for the first time ever: [Smackdown House Show](@/e/wwe/2011-11-11-wwe-smackdown-house-show.md) is held in Gdańsk.
 * A backyard in Głuchołazy, Lower Silesia, [PXW](@/o/pxw.md) starts holding events on a makeshift ring.
-Among their wrestlers is one high-flying, risk-taking [Terry Shadow](@/w/shadow.md).
+Among their ranks is one high-flying, risk-taking [Terry Shadow](@/w/shadow.md).
 * DDW holds their fifth major event near Wrocław.

 #### 2012